sillsdev/web-languageforge/README.md

 Staging deployments can be run with `VERSION=<some-docker-tag-or-semver> make deploy-staging`.

 Current workflow:
-1. merge commits into or make commits on `staging` branch
+1. merge commits into or make commits on `develop` branch
 1. this will kick off the GHA (`.github/workflows/build-and-deploy-images.yml`) to build and publish the necessary images to Docker Hub (https://hub.docker.com/r/sillsdev/web-languageforge/tags)
 1. then the deployment scripts can be run either manually or via the TeamCity deploy job